Liquefied natural gas: Uses

 The primary use of LNG is to simplify transport of natural gas from the source to a destination.
 On the large scale, this is done when the source and the destination are across an ocean from each other.
 It can also be used when adequate pipeline capacity is not available.
 For large-scale transport uses, the LNG is typically regassified at the receiving end and pushed into the local natural gas pipeline infrastructure.

 LNG can also be used to meet peak demand when the normal pipeline infrastructure can meet most demand needs, but not the peak demand needs.
 These plants are typically called LNG Peak Shaving Plants as the purpose is to shave off part of the peak demand from what is required out of the supply pipeline.

 LNG can be used to fuel internal combustion engines.
 LNG is in the early stages of becoming a mainstream fuel for transportation needs.
-It is being evaluated and tested for over-the-road trucking, off-road, marine, and train applications.
+It is being evaluated and tested for over-the-road trucking, off-road, marine, and rail applications.
 There are known problems with the fuel tanks and delivery of gas to the engine, but despite these concerns the move to LNG as a transportation fuel has begun.
 LNG competes directly with compressed natural gas as a fuel for natural gas vehicles since the engine is identical.
 There may be applications where LNG trucks, buses, trains and boats could be cost-effective in order to regularly distribute LNG energy together with general freight and/or passengers to smaller, isolated communities without a local gas source or access to pipelines.